 Looking back on early Berber kingdoms, the 14th-century historian Ibn Khuldun noted a pattern that would repeat throughout Moroccan dynastic history.
 A new leadership would arise determined to do right, make contributions to society as a whole and fill the royal coffers, too.
 When the pursuit of power and royal comforts began to eclipse loftier aspirations, the powers that be would forfeit their claim to moral authority.
 A new leadership would arise determined to do right, and the cycle would begin all over again.

 So it was with the Idrissids, Morocco’s first great dynasty.
-A descendant of the Prophet Mohammed’s daughter Fatima, Idriss I fled Arabia for Morocco in AD 786 after discovering ambitious Caliph Haroun ar-Rashid’s plan to murder his entire family.
+A descendant of the Prophet Muhammad's daughter Fatima, Idriss I fled Arabia for Morocco in AD 786 after discovering ambitious Caliph Haroun Ar Rashid’s plan to murder his entire family.
 But Idriss didn’t exactly keep a low profile.
 After being proclaimed an imam (religious leader) by the local Berbers, he unified much of northern Morocco in the name of Islam.
-Just a few days after he’d finally settled into his new capitol at Fez in 792, Haroun ar-Rashid’s minions finally tracked down and poisoned Idriss I. Yet death only increased Idriss I’s influence; his body was discovered to be miraculously intact five centuries later, and his tomb in the hillside town of Moulay Idriss remains one of the holiest pilgrimage sites in Morocco.
+Just a few days after he’d finally settled into his new capitol at Fez in 792, Rashid’s minions finally tracked down and poisoned Idriss I. Yet death only increased Idriss I’s influence; his body was discovered to be miraculously intact five centuries later, and his tomb in the hillside town of Moulay Idriss remains one of the holiest pilgrimage sites in Morocco.

 Warriors Unveiled: The Almoravids